What about Church Music?

 We must use the best of today's music to reach and teach the

-people.
-We must use the best of the past and present for
+the best of the past and present for

 heartfelt worship of God.